-1. On your primary PC, the one you use to share video, navigate to the Audio pane and select Use Mic & Speakers.
+- On your primary PC, the one you use to share video, navigate to the Audio pane and click Use Mic & Speakers

-2. On your secondary PC, ensure that you are also set as an organizer, navigate to the Audio pane and select Use Telephone.
+- Ensure that you are also set as an organizer on your secondary PC.
+Navigate to the Audio pane and select Use Telephone.
 Essentially, you’re using this PC to supply yourself a telephone number with which to dial into the audio portion of the presentation.

-5. In the Audio pane, click Audio Setup, which opens your preferences window.
+- In the Audio pane, click Audio Setup which opens your preferences window.

 Tips & Tricks

-- Due to the high-bandwidth nature of GoToTraining sessions, there is a limit to the quality of video transmission to your attendees.
+- Due to the high-bandwidth nature of sessions, there is a limit to the quality of video transmission to your attendees.
 The more updates on the screen, the choppier the video appears.
-The video itself, unless rebroadcasting a recorded webinar, typically looks choppy and this is unavoidable
+The video itself, unless rebroadcasting a recorded training, typically looks choppy and this is unavoidable.

 - GoToTraining capture updates that occur on your screen, and sends those changes to attendees.
 If you move your mouse from one corner of the screen to another, only a small amount of information is being updated – where the cursor was, and where it goes.
 If you do the same thing with a window that takes up ½ of your screen, it will look choppy to attendees because it requires a much larger data transfer.